andr-nau/2Dmap-experimental-data/README.md

 # 2Dmap-experimental-data
-2D map of experimental dataset (vortices in superconductor affected by magnetic field)
+2D map of experimental dataset (vortices movement in superconductor affected by magnetic field)

 __INPUT:__